Articles

 - Debugging failed CI/CD pipelines

-An 82.4% pass rate means M2.7 can replace ~80% of routine DevOps manual work.
+An 82.4% pass rate means M2.7 can replace ~80% of manual DevOps work in these areas.
 Claude Opus 4.6 scores ~74.1% on the same benchmark—translating in practice to roughly one extra task completed autonomously per ten.

 Scenario 3: High-Frequency Agent Workflows (Where Cost Advantage Shines)

-If your system relies on frequent, large-scale LLM calls—e.g., automated data extraction, batch code commenting, or mass content processing—M2.7’s cost efficiency stands out most.
+If your system runs LLMs at scale—e.g., for automated data extraction, bulk code commenting, or large-scale content processing—M2.7’s cost efficiency becomes decisive.

 - Claude Opus 4.6: $15,000+ (at least 13× more expensive)